pndparade/gulp-sass-glob-use-forward/README.md

 gulp-sass-glob-use-forward
 =====================

-gulp task to allow importing directories in your SCSS using @use and @forward.
+gulp task to allow importing directories in your SCSS or SASS using @use and @forward.

 Similar to [gulp-sass-glob-import](https://github.com/bleuarg/gulp-sass-glob-import) but supports @use and @forward instead.